A New High-Speed Rail from Miami to Orlando Is Changing How Floridians Travel

 That revolution has already started in South Florida, where ridership has doubled since the train debuted in 2018, and people regularly make leisure trips between cities because driving is not involved.
 The hope is, that attitude extends to greater Orlando.

-“We’ve seen such success in people coming up from Miami,” says Lindsey Wiegmann, PR director at Visit the Palm Beaches.
+“We’ve seen such success in people coming up from Miami,” says Lindsey Wiegmann, PR director at Discover The Palm Beaches.
 “We expect the same coming out of Orlando.
 It allows us to capitalize on the international flights to Orlando, and maybe people want to spend some time in a theme park, then pop down for a couple days at the beach.
 And we’re only two hours away.”

 Business between the regions may get easier too.
 Orlando Economic Partnership CEO Tim Giuliani says the convenient train connection opens his region up to the financial markets in South Florida.